scottmas/multi-git/README.md

 }
 ````

-* Paths must be absolute
+* Non absolute paths are resolved relative to the current working directory
 * Paths can contain ~
 * A project can belong to multiple groups